 “Hello?”
 I called.
 “Who’s there?”
 Because that’s what the script says you should say in these situations.

 I hate the contrived shock-terror of horror movies.
 I hate haunted houses; I didn’t even like the spooky castle at Disney World.
-But I love going out of my comfort zone in real life, stepping out of the kitchen where I make lunches every morning and zip them into neat padded superhero bags.
+But I love going out of my comfort zone in real life, stepping well beyond the kitchen where I make lunches every morning and zip them into neat bags with superheros on the front.
 As a mother of five children under 11, I’m not lacking for excitement.
-There are broken dishes, cuts that require stitches, kittens that have to go to the emergency vet.
+There are broken dishes and broken-down SUVs, pets that eat the wrong thing and have to go to emergency vet in the night, children who jump the wrong way and have go to the ER in the night.
 But that’s excitement of a different kind.

-The thing I don’t encounter often is the truly unusual, the fantastically eerie adrenaline rush outside the realm of ordinary time that I used to get as a travel writer.
+The thing I don’t encounter often is the truly unusual adrenaline rush I used to get as a travel writer doing things that go slightly wrong outside the realm of ordinary time.
 The zipline ecotour through a Canadian mountain, where the harness clip snags on a line high over a frothy river.
-The muy fuente horse from a stable in Spain that gallops pell-mell through the olive orchard instead of strolling.
+The muy fuente horse from a stable in Spain that gallops pell-mell through the olive orchard instead of a countryside stroll.
 The tour of an antebellum home in Alabama, where I heard an persistent buzz in my ear as if some unseen person were whispering to me.
 Many of the best, most memorable and challenging things happen beyond the margins of our comfort zone.
 And much of the best fodder for writing.

 I walked as fast as I could without embarrassing myself out of the building and into the relative safety of the forest, where poison ivy blanketed the ground and hung in loose vines from the trees.
-About 50 yards ahead, the parks personnel still stood clustered in conversation.
-Behind them was another institutional building already well into a century of neglect, its door riddled with recent bullets from some official’s illicit target practice.
+About 50 yards ahead, the Parks personnel still stood clustered in conversation.
+Behind them was another institutional building already well into a century of neglect, its door riddled with recent bullets from someone’s illicit target practice.

 There’s a story there, I thought.
 There’s a story everywhere I turn in this place, which was so hard to reach through the tangle of child-care arrangements, but so worth the effort.
 And as I thought it, my shoe nudged a rusted machete lying in ivy.